lrondi/Project-2/README.md

 <img src='https://github.com/lrondi/Project-2/blob/master/images/screenshot1.png'>

 The second part consisted on creating a plot to visualize the average depth at which every species was found, grouped by their vernacular name category (i.e. black coral, stony coral, etc), and by oceanic layer.
 The plot was created using D3, and it has a number of interactive properties.
 The y-axis is interactive and it changes its scale, and the bubbles are proportional to the log of number of species (because the range was to high to visualize directly).
-The bubbles also have tooltips with information of the avegrage depth and number of species.
+The bubbles also have tooltips with information of the average depth and number of species.
 On the side, there's an info box giving some information about that particular layer, and it changes as the selected layer changes too.

 <img src='https://github.com/lrondi/Project-2/blob/master/images/screenshot2.png'>